India › Jodhpur Hotels › Blue House Review

 The Blue House – Quaint, historic, and family-run, located in the depths of the Old City.

 First opening its doors to westerners way back in 1968, The Blue House is one of the oldest guesthouses in the Old City still run by the original founding family.
 Along a decrepit alley, as is typical in the historical city, the very modest entrance belies the pleasingly spacious rooms spread over several levels.
 With its triple-layered rooftop terrace, this is the loftiest building in the immediate area, so some rooms – and certainly the rooftop area – provide superb views of the magnificent fort.
-Most rooms also feature private porches and walls painted with Rajasthani legends.
+Most rooms also feature private balconies and walls painted with Rajasthani legends.
 Coated in blue like most of the city, the guesthouse is not within the most appealing area of the Old City but is only a brief auto-rickshaw trip away from the fort and some decent cafés.